sumitmadhav/financial-insights-in-banking-data-using-powerbi/README.md

 Feel free to explore the project files and interactive dashboard via the provided link.
 If you have any questions or feedback, please reach out!

 ## Contact
 For any inquiries or support regarding this project, please contact Sumit Suresh Madhav at madhavsumit369@gmail.com.
-You can also connect on [LinkedIn](https://www.linkedin.com/in/SumitSureshMadhav) or explore more projects on [GitHub](https://github.com/SumitSureshMadhav).
+You can also explore more projects on [GitHub](https://github.com/SumitSureshMadhav).

 ## About the Maintainer
 This project is currently maintained by Sumit Suresh Madhav, a Data Analyst with over 8 years of experience in transforming complex data into actionable insights.
 Sumit specializes in leveraging advanced analytics and data visualization to optimize business processes and drive strategic decision-making.
 His expertise includes Power BI, DAX, SQL, and Python, ensuring the continued development and accuracy of this project.